String structures associated to indefinite Lie groups: Introduction

 This paper is organized as follows.
 We start with a more general setting of the problem that we hope explain some of the homotopy theoretical constructions encountered here as well as in previous literature.
 In Sec. \ref{Sec Postnikov} and \ref{Sec Whitehead}, we describe the Postnikov tower and the Whitehead tower of a space in a manner that is appropriate for applications.
 Then in Sec. \ref{Sec Variant} we provide a variant point of view on the Whitehead tower in way of clarification.
 Since lifts of indefinite Lie groups will be determined by their maximal compact subgroups, which are products, we discuss in Sec. \ref{Sec Computational} useful conditions on behavior of cohomology of products.
-The discussion is needed as our coefficients are the integers, which are not a field.
+The discussion is needed since we work with integral cohomology.
 This is applied in Sec. \ref{Sec Special} to classifying spaces, where we identify the obstructions and where the fibrations become fiber bundles.
 We start with the applications in Sec. \ref{Sec app}.
 First, in order to make sure we are on firm ground, we discuss the indefinite orthogonal groups in Sec. \ref{Sec SO}, highlighting their unstable homotopy groups.
 A subtle issue in the non-vanishing of the fundamental group of the corresponding Spin groups is addressed in Sec. \ref{Sec Spin}.
 This is used in Sec. \ref{Sec String} to define the indefinite String groups, where we identify the obstructions explicitly by studying the generators of the classifying space of $B{\rm Spin}(n)$ in the unstable case.
 We then show in Sec. \ref{Sec U Sp} how the definitions and constructions extend to the case of ${\rm U}(p, q)$ and ${\rm Sp}(p, q)$, where subtle issues with stability are absent.
 Finally, in Sec. \ref{Sec Twisted} we describe relations to twisted structures, and end with highlighting future work that we hope to do.